Voriconazole (Intravenous route)

 This medicine comes with a patient information leaflet.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

 Precautions While Using This Medicine:

 It is very important that your doctor check you or your child closely while you are receiving this medicine.
 This is to make sure that this medicine is working properly.
-Blood tests will be needed to check for unwanted effects.
+Blood and urine tests will be needed to check for unwanted effects.